mnit016/cv/README.md

 #### Team size: 50
 #### Responsibilities:
 - Participate in developing a CI/CD pipeline to onboard/deploy micro-services from multiple teams to Azure Kubernetes Service.
-- Do Infra support creation, troubleshooting for the whole project.
+- Do Infra support creation, troubleshooting.
-- Analyze data for monthly reports (Cost, Traffic, Business Activities...).
+- Analyze data for monthly reports to customer (Cost, Traffic, Business Activities...).
 - Also as the leader of a small team with 5 members, manage an EventBus System with several applications around (Spring RestAPI).
 - Daily sync up, Sprint planning with customer.
 #### Tech stack: